Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 Integrating the embedded agent discovery process with your CI/CD pipelines is the preferred way to ensure all of your APIs are always up to date within Amplify.
 In this section you will learn how to trigger this discovery via the CLI.

 1. Log in to the Axway Central CLI
-2. Retrieve the latest Discovery Agent resource fo ryour environment `axway central get discoveryagent <agent-name> -s <environment-name> -o yaml > da.yaml`
+2. Retrieve the latest Discovery Agent resource for your environment `axway central get discoveryagent <agent-name> -s <environment-name> -o yaml > da.yaml`
 3. Modify the da.yaml file adding the line `queueDiscovery: true` to the `dataplane` section
 4. Run `axway central apply -f da.yaml` to apply the changes